hwsimpson33/pres2020/docs/posts/week1.md

-## Understanding Polarization through Serial Correlation
+## Understanding polarization through serial correlation
 ### September 13, 2020
 This week, I decided to do Extension 3: